erc-fhv/Home_BESS/README.md

 # Related Paper and Citation

-A detailed description of the real-world MPC implementation and an extensive evaluation can be found in our paper (currently available on arXiv):
+A detailed description of the real-world MPC implementation and an extensive evaluation can be found in our paper (soon available on arXiv):

 > https://arxiv.org/abs/XXXX